 Sure, you’ve likely had homemade French toast before, but have you tried it with sourdough bread?
 If not, you’re in for a flavor upgrade!
 Sourdough offers a denser, chewier texture than regular white or brioche bread.
-Plus, its distinct tanginess perfectly complements the sweetness of syrup and your favorite toppings.
+Plus, its distinct tanginess goes perfect with the sweetness of syrup and your favorite toppings.
 Trust us, you’re in for a real treat!

 Why Our Recipe

-• Uses thick-sliced bread for the perfect texture with the classic tang of sourdough.
+- Uses thick-sliced sourdough bread for the perfect texture with the classic tang.

 I like to think there’s a bit of science involved in making the perfect plate of French Toast.
 You aim for that irresistible combination of a crunchy, golden exterior with a soft, pillowy interior.
 Lucky for you, I believe we’ve perfected the Homemade French Toast, with sourdough bread as the star of the show.